BETTER-AUTH.

 Enable HTTP methods

-SCIM requires the POST, PUT, PATCH and DELETE HTTP methods to be supported by your server.
+SCIM requires the POST, GET, PUT, PATCH and DELETE HTTP methods to be supported by your server.
 For most frameworks, this will work out of the box, but some frameworks may require additional configuration:

 api/auth/[...all]/route.ts